Birmingham, Alabama Neck Lift

 - Medical conditions, drug allergies and medical treatments.

-- Use of current medications, vitamins, herbal supplements, alcohol, tobacco and drugs.
+- Current medications, vitamins, herbal supplements, alcohol, tobacco and drug use.

 - Previous surgeries.

-Your neck lift surgeon will also:
+Your neck lift surgeon will:

-- Evaluate your general health and any pre-existing health conditions or risk factors.
+- Evaluate your general health status and any pre-existing health conditions or risk factors.

 - Examine and measure your face.

-- Discuss your facial rejuvenation options and recommend a course of treatment.
+- Recommend a course of treatment.

 - Discuss the type of anesthesia that will be used.

-Neck Lift Risks and Safety Information
+Neck Lift Risks and Safety

-The decision to have neck lift surgery is extremely personal.
-You will have to decide if the benefits of a neck lift will achieve your goals and if the risks and potential complications are acceptable.
+Each patient must decide if the benefits of a neck lift will achieve their goals, and if the risks and potential complications are acceptable.
+The risks of a neck lift include:

 - Anesthesia risks.